Patient Falls Summary:

 The cost of falls is expensive and contributes to increasing health care expenditures.
 The CDC estimated that the cost of fall injuries for those 65 years of age and older is expected to exceed $19 billion, with $0.2 billion of those fatal falls.
 Falls can have serious effects on a person's ability to function as a productive member of their family, community or society.
 Patient falls are the second most frequent cause of harm in hospitals and are the largest category of reported incidents in hospitals.
 In the Massachusetts Department of Public Health (MDPH) unintentional fall related injury report, it was reported that total charges for acute care hospital events associated with unintentional falls were over $471 million in fiscal year 2006 (MDPH, 2008).

 Massachusetts hospitals have been leaders in addressing falls prevention.
-Our hospitals continue to encourage efforts to address this serious issue, particularly regarding falls-associated morbidity and mortality for older adults.
-Hospitals have collaborated on and established Falls Prevention Programs in accordance with the Joint Commission's National Patient Safety Goal #9: Reduce the risk of patient harm resulting from falls.
+Our hospital leaders continue to encourage efforts to address this serious issue, particularly regarding falls-associated morbidity and mortality for older adults.
+Hospitals have collaborated on and established Falls Prevention Programs in accordance with The Joint Commission Hospital Standards to assess the patient's risk for falls, and to implement interventions to reduce falls based on the patient's fall risk assessment.
+In addition, hospital is expected to evaluate the effectiveness of fall reduction activities.
 Falls prevention programs include multidisciplinary predictive falls risk assessments for patients when they are first admitted to the hospital, as well as customizing falls prevention programs to meet individual patient needs.
 Hospitals report serious patient falls to the Department of Public Health, and public reporting of these serious falls began in 2009.
 Every Massachusetts hospital is also voluntarily collecting falls data through the National Quality Forum's Nursing Sensitive Indicators of Falls and Falls with Injury.
 This data has been publicly reported since the summer of 2007.

-MHA, in partnership with the Massachusetts Organization of Nurse Executives (MONE) Practice Committee, has added extensively to falls prevention knowledge by researching and sharing best practices regarding this key quality indicator among hospitals throughout the state, and by posting on the PatientCareLink and MONE websites.
+MHA, in partnership with the Organization of Nurse Leaders (ONL) Practice Committee, has added extensively to falls prevention knowledge by researching and sharing best practices regarding this key quality indicator among hospitals throughout the state and by posting on the PatientCareLink and ONL websites.